ConfigurationAsCode/ConfigurationAsCode.github.io/30-Status-March-2015.rst

 :class: slide
 :id: machines2

-Machines managed manually 2/2
+Machines Managed Manually 2/2
 =============================

 - Machines managed manually with ssh/scripts/build-plans
-- Congifurations differ between machines
+- Congigurations differ between machines
 - Buildplans therefor have to be tied to certain machines
 - No equal load distribution
 - Crash of single machine may block a plan/team